-This page is to help with some of the confusion and issues you may have with common questions that come up around here.
+This page is to help with some of the confusion and issues you may have with common questions around here.

 Abbreviations I commonly use:

 T=tbsp=tablespoon (3t = 1 T)

 What is the Maillard Reaction

 A Maillard reaction is the scientific name for the browning that occurs with lots of food with cooking.
 It adds lots of flavors and is sought after in many cooking methods.

 You will see me use this in many recipes on this site, and it is the feature of all of my “pan-seared then oven-roasted” recipes.
 But it enhances the final results in baking, roasting, and grilling.

 Technically, it is a chemical reaction that ends with reducing sugar attached to a protein or peptide.
 Usually, this is promoted by heat, adding new aromas and flavors to your foods.

 Caramelization may also cause browning in the same foods where the Maillard reaction occurs, but the two processes are different.
 Both are promoted by heating, but unlike the Maillard reaction, which involves proteins, caramelization is the breakdown of certain sugars with heat.
 Think of caramel candies or peanut brittle.